-The Mito Meter uses single-axis directional antennas and a low-frequency single-axis gauss sensor for measurements, requiring rotation in all directions/axes for the best results.
+The Mito Meter uses super sensitive single-axis directional antennas and a low-frequency single-axis sensor for measurements, requiring rotation in all directions/axes for the best results.
+(Far more sensitive than three-axis variants.)
 Move the meter around to identify the highest reading-the highest reading represents the most accurate value.
-(Note: The MITO Meter's single-axis Gauss sensor is more sensitive than three-axis variants, making it especially useful for detecting low-level dynamic PowerGrid background fields-ideal for property hunting.

 The RF and LFE antennas are located on the top left side of the device.
-Blocking them with your grip will reduce accuracy.
+Blocking them with your grip may reduce accuracy.
 For the most accurate LFE (electric field) readings, hold the meter at the very end of the case by placing your middle finger on the rear-mounted alloy ground pad while applying pressure with your thumb on the front of the case.
 Then point the meter in the direction you want to measure.